Assassination of Gertrude of Merania: Motivations

 With the beginning of the narration of the Annals of Göttweig, several contemporary and near-contemporary works mark the queen's pro-German attitude as a motive for her assassination.
 A side note from the Hungarian chronicler Anonymus (see above) strengthens this standpoint.
 However, as mentioned in the background section, there is no trace of the beneficiary status of the Germans in the sources and royal donations of the time.
+In contrast, Antun Nekić argued that, due to the incomplete dates of the charters, it cannot be ruled out that the participants in the assassination – mainly, Peter and Bánk – actually lost their offices in the royal court one after another during the year 1213.

 The Austrian Rhyming Chronicle is the earliest known work, which preserved the alleged story of that Archbishop Berthold raped Bánk Bár-Kalán's wife, which was the immediate cause of the assassination of the queen, who acted as a procuress in the adultery.
 According to this narration, Bánk led the conspirators and stabbed Gertrude with a sword personally.
 The chronicle was compiled by a Hungarian cleric in Klosterneuburg Abbey, Lower Austria around 1270.
 The chronicle claims that Béla IV ordered to slaughter all participants of the assassination, after he ascended the Hungarian throne in 1235.
 Its text was utilized by the Annals of the Dominicans of Vienna at the end of the 13th century.
 In addition, the annals used other source too, since, unlike the Austrian Rhyming Chronicle, it mentions Bánk's alleged German name ("Prenger") and the exact date of the assassination.
 The 14th-century Illuminated Chronicle (Chronicon Pictum) took over the story too, which then made a decisive contribution to making the story rooted in the Hungarian chronicle and historiographical tradition and, subsequently, the Hungarian-language literature and culture.
 Other works, which spread this narration too, emphasize the innocence of Gertrude regarding the adultery between Berthold and Bánk's wife.

 The Annals of Admont, the Royal Chronicle of Cologne, Rainer of Liége's annals and the Galician–Volhynian Chronicle claim the real target of the assassination was King Andrew II himself.
 Historian Bálint Hóman assumed the conspirators attempted to oust Andrew from power in order to replace him with his heir, the seven-year-old Béla.
 However, since Andrew led a campaign to Halych during the assassination, killing the queen certainly would not have caused his downfall.
 Gertrude's active role in the government as a queen was an unusual phenomenon in Hungary, which could be opposed by a group of barons.
 Tamás Körmendi does not reject the possibility of personal revenge as a motivation for the assassination.
 It is possible that Peter, who was considered still the queen's confidant in early 1213, became involved in an undefined personal conflict with Queen Gertrude, but its nature, due to lack of resources, remained obscure.